stevenrich-zz/scotus-scrape/README.md

 # scotus-scrape

-My attempt to build a scarper to pull U.S. Supreme Court cases as they're published.
+My attempt to build a scraper to pull U.S. Supreme Court cases as they're published.